morisscofield/XML-DataIndexer/README.md

 # XML Data Indexer
-A parallel program that calculates indices for a given XML dataset, particularly the Hansard dataset, using the Bitmaps technique
+A parallel program that calculates indices for a given XML dataset, particularly the Hansard dataset, using the Bitmaps technique.

 ## Indexing the Hansard dataset using parallel programming
 This project is written in C++, the OpenMP library was used for parallel processing and the bitmap technique was used to generate indexes.